 The researchers working on the CICAT2025 project believe that a policy brief offers a good way of crystallising this message.
 Another important realisation resulting from this project is the importance of a visual narrative.
 Clever visual storytelling is used to put across the main message of the policy brief: the things that need to be done for a circular economy to be realised in practice.
 (See CICAT2025 policy brief)

 ScenoProt: Policy briefs as part of the public impact of research

-The policy brief for the ScenoProt project Diversity on the plate is diversity in the field (2018, in Finnish) contained recommendations for measures to support the food system in becoming more environmentally and socially sustainable.
+The policy brief for the ScenoProt project Diversity on the plate is diversity in the field (pdf, 2018) contained recommendations for measures to support the food system in becoming more environmentally and socially sustainable.
 The recommendations included agricultural policy, support for business and impact of consumer behaviour.
 The recommendations were based on research results showing the positive impact of diverse agriculture on climate, carbon capture and sustainability, while also pointing to growing interest among consumers in changing to more plant-based diets.